 - As per the above image, we can see that the RATE function has been applied and found the monthly rate of interest is 1.44%

-- Now by multiplying it by 12, we will get the annual rate of interest which is 27% for the given an example.
+- By multiplying it by 12, we will get the annual interest rate of 27% for the given example.

-- For this example, suppose we know the rate of interest and nos of installment, but we want to find out the amount of the monthly installment.
+- For this example, suppose we know the interest rate and not the installment, but we want to find out the monthly installment amount.

 - Here for this example, we have taken the following data as per the below image:

-- We have taken a loan of 3 Lacs at 15% of interest rate (Annually), here we know the interest rate, but we need to find the pmt: Amount Payable for each Instalment.
+- We have taken a loan of 3 Lacs at a 15% of interest rate (Annually); here, we know the interest rate, but we need to find the pmt: Amount Payable for each Instalment.

 - Here as we can see from the image below, the formula for pmt is as follows :